InteroHub/Interoception_Tasks/Heartbeat Detection Task -  Touch/README.md

 # Self Other Touch Task (SOTT)

-Welcome to the Heartbeat Detection (HBD) Task - Touch folder!
-This task contains resources and instructions for conducting the Heartbeat Detection Task - Touch version, a classic interoceptive task used in research and clinical settings.
+Welcome to the Self Other Touch Task (SOTT) -  folder!
+This task contains resources and instructions for conducting the Self Other Touch Task (SOTT) Behavior/EEG version, a touch task used in research settings.

 ## Overview

 This is a task with three conditions: stroke the own arm, stroke a pillow or be stroked by the experimenter (Boehme et al. 2019).
-It allows you to look at electrophysiological differences during self-touch, other-touch, and object touch.
+It allows you to look at electrophysiological (EEG/ECG and/or others) differences during self-touch, other-touch, and object touch.

 ## Task Description